arya-dev2005/AI_Agent_for_Financial_Literacy/README.md

-# IBM SkillsBuild 4-Week Internship Portfolio
+# IBM SkillsBuild 4-Week Internship

-Welcome to my GitHub portfolio showcasing the projects and certificates I earned during the **IBM SkillsBuild 4-Week Internship on AI & Cloud Technologies**, organized by **Edunet Foundation**.
+Welcome to my GitHub profile showcasing the projects and certificates I earned during the **IBM SkillsBuild 4-Week Internship on AI & Cloud Technologies**, organized by **Edunet Foundation**.

 ---